DN-debug/peux-os-sitebuild/src/pages/index.md

       any of the below available sites.
 This project will improve with time.\*\*

-      **Due to some package issues, the KDE iso has been taken down on 15th March, for the entire day.
-This doesn't mean the ISO is faulty, it'st just missing a package which is important for Face-Recognition to work. **
+      \*\*Due to some package issues, the KDE iso has been taken down on 15th March, for the entire day.
+This doesn't mean the ISO is faulty, it's just missing a package which is important for Face-Recognition to work. \*\*

-      **FOSSTorrents has the previous KDE iso version, which they'll update by 16th March as soon as I update it on SourceForge.
+      **FOSSTorrents has the previous KDE iso version, which they'll update by 16th March as soon as I publish it on SourceForge.
 Thanks for your patience.**